Learn how to wallpaper around a window with this DIY guide

 If using lining paper, wait until it has dried out – leave for 24 hours – before painting.
 There are plenty of options here, but choosing the best wall paint will ensure that your wallpapering efforts are fully complemented.

-However, you can overlap in corners and edges where necessary by around 5mm when wallpapering around a window.
+However, when wallpapering around a window, you can overlap corners and edges by around 5 mm where necessary.
 This helps create a neat corner with no gaps and is less likely to be spotted.

 Get the Homebuilding & Renovating Newsletter